Save Our Heritage

 The graph shows that essentially all of the GHG reductions that are planned under this hypothetical scenario are due to zero-carbon sustainable fuels.
 If zero-carbon SAF is not available, then the GHG contributions of Aviation will not decrease, but will increase by over 30%.

 Today, sustainable Aviation Fuels with zero carbon at reasonable cost are only a theory.
-Currently, the government classifies any fuel that achieves a 50% reduction in emissions to be “sustainable”.
-However, this test does not include many production factors.
-According to a recent study, many qualfiying fuels have higher total CO2 emissions than jet fuel.
-Therefore, even if we created fuel to the "sustainable" standard, we might not achieve any overall reduction of CO2e as required under the 2050 scenario.
+Currently, the government classifies any fuel that achieves a 50% reduction in emissions, according to a controversial method of measurement, to be “sustainable”.
+However, this test does not include many production factors; many qualifying fuels have higher total CO2 emissions than jet fuel.
+Therefore, even if we created fuel to the current "sustainable" standard, we might not achieve any overall reduction of CO2e as required under the 2050 scenario.

+Electric aircraft use motor and propeller propulsion and so are limited in speed and altitude.
+All known batteries for aircraft have a much greater weight and size than jet fuel per unit of energy stored, limiting travel range.
 The federal report states that “These technologies are most likely to first be introduced as small aircraft and are decades away from adoption, to the degree they are viable, in large commercial aircraft.
-While there is a potential that autonomous all-electric flight vehicles could be used for “last-mile” freight deliveries and passenger movements over short distances, further investigation is needed to understand the potential life cycle emissions tradeoffs, and whether flights would result in additional or reduced emissions.”
+While there is a potential that autonomous all-electric flight vehicles could be used for “last-mile” freight deliveries and passenger movements over short distances, further investigation is needed to understand the potential life cycle emissions trade-offs, and whether flights would result in additional or reduced emissions.

 Even the optimistic federal report does not expect electric aircraft to have any impact on aviation emissions by 2050.
 It would first be implemented on very short haul flights and displace the operations of small propeller aircraft.
 However, even where implemented, the electricity must still be generated, transmitted, and stored, so it may not decrease emissions in any meaningful way.

-If the proposed hangar development at Hanscom Field were reserved for low-carbon aircraft, the hangars would be unused for the forseeable future.
+If the proposed hangar development at Hanscom Field were reserved for low-carbon aircraft, the hangars would be unused for the foreseeable future.
 Therefore, it would be uneconomic to build the project today.
-If and when plans based on yet-undiscovered techology were to yield either low-carbon jet fuel, or low carbon aircraft, then the hangar project would become economicaly feasible at that time.
+If and when plans based on yet-undiscovered technology were to yield either low-carbon jet fuel, or low carbon aircraft, then the hangar project would become economically feasible at that time.
 Therefore, such a low-carbon hangar project should wait until such technology is available.
-Agressive scenarios indicate that such low-carbon solutions might be available by 2045.
+Aggressive scenarios indicate that such low-carbon solutions might be available by 2045.